The Early Days

 bamboo where groups of boys set up their "camps"

 .
-Mr Johnson gave lessons on a variety of instruments and organised the boys into an orchestra
+Mr Johnston gave lessons on a variety of instruments and organised the boys into an orchestra

 We actually managed to learn the first page or two of Schubert's